ryliu68/RECALL/README.md

 # RECALL

-**WARNING: This repository contains model outputs that may be offensive in nature.**
+**WARNING: This repository contains data or model outputs that may be offensive in nature.**

 ## Introduction